 - A Day in the Limelight: More Skyler-centric than most episodes.
 This is the same episode that Anna Gunn won an Emmy for Breaking Bad.
 Probably not a coincidence.

 - Call-Back: When Walt and Skyler are arguing about how the children aren't safe:Walt: Gus Fring is dead.
 And he was the threat.
 He was the danger.

 Skyler: I thought you were the danger.

-- Cathartic Scream: After the DEA's visit at Madrigal, Lydia retreats to her office, closes the blinds and screams in a pillow before calling Mike.
+- Cathartic Scream: After the DEA's visit to Madrigal, Lydia retreats to her office, closes the blinds and screams into a pillow before calling Mike.

 - Continuity Nod: Skyler reluctantly arranges Walt's bacon to form a "51" for his birthday.

 - While going over the repairs to his vehicle, the mechanic mentions cleaning up some residue from the time Walter "ran over that deer".